 - Nature Sounds – We mainly listen to “nature sounds” as a means to getting our boys and ourselves to sleep.
 The sounds are soothing.

 - Nature Collage – We’ve done this collage on a table but I like the idea of doing it on a window too.
 Lay contact paper down on a table, collect nature goodies and make your collage.
-I always like to put another piece of contact paper over the collage for safe keeping and because it makes a great texture exercise.
+I always want to put another piece of contact paper over the collage for safe keeping and because it does a great texture exercise.